About Us

 We Are Advocates for Children and Families

-Thirty-four thousand children - or about 100 a day - in Ohio alone are victims of abuse and neglect and because of underreporting, the actual number could be three times as high.
+Thirty-four thousand children – or about 100 a day – in Ohio alone are victims of abuse and neglect, and because of under-reporting, the actual number could be three times as high.

 Hearing statistics like this is one thing but comprehending the effect child abuse has on an individual child is another.
-Most child abuse happens during a critical time of development, with statistics showing that more than half of abuse victims are under the age of five.
+Most child abuse happens during a critical time of development, with statistics showing that more than half of abuse victims are under the age of 5.
 Not only does the act result in immediate pain, fear, sadness, isolation, emotional instability and loss, but the effects of abuse can last a child's entire life.
 Child abuse is one of the most devastating traumatic events a person can endure and the emotional trauma remains long after the bruises have healed.

 We help to keep children safe by identifying and preventing child abuse and we assist in the differential diagnosis of conditions that may appear to be child abuse but are mimics instead.
 We assess for and provide mental health services for children exposed to trauma and violence.